Sher Mandal: Death of Humayun

 The Mughal emperor Humayun is believed to have used this building as his library.
 Whilst contemporary historical accounts do not discuss the details of Humayun's death, Abul Fazl, Nizamuddin Ahmad, Firishta and Badayuni, both of whom held distinguished positions at the royal court of Humayun's son Akbar, recorded the event.

 Fazl wrote that, on 20 January 1556 (other sources give 24 January), Humayun had been on the roof of a recently fitted library to bless his subjects.
 He was expected to declare the promotions of various officers in an event which coincided with the rise of Venus, for which he had summoned his astronomers.
-Around evening, he began his descent and had made it only to the second step when he heard the Azaan(the Muslim call to prayer).
+Around evening, he began his descent and had made it only to the second step when he heard the Azaan (the Muslim call to prayer).
 Humayun purportedly sat on the steps to pray and, as he stood up, one of his legs became entangled with his robe, resulting his fall down the stairs.
 He received an injury to his temple and died one to three days later.

 Nizamuddin, Mulla Ahmad, Firishta, Badauni et al. confirmed this version, albeit with slight variations.
 Seydi Ali Reis, who was there at the time of accident, noted the exact same events and described the building as the Castle of Pleasure.

 Dispute about construction

 The roles played by Sher Shah Suri and Humayun in the construction of the building (and the fort) are disputed.

 Sher Mandal was previously believed to have been built by Suri ruler Sher Shah Suri in 1541 as a pleasure resort.
 The name was first used by the historian Abdullah, author of Tarikh-i Da’udi, who described it as being supposedly left incomplete by Sher Shah.
-(Note: After the conquest of Multan by Haibat Khan Sher Shah went from (Agra) to Delhi in the year 947 (1540 CE); and actuated by unworthy feelings he destroyed the fort of ’Alau-d-din, which stood in Siri, conspicuous for its strength and loftiness, and built on the bank of the Jumna, between Firozabad and Kilu Kari, in the village of Indrapat, a new city, about two or three kilometers distant from the old one...He also laid the foundations of a magnificent masjid, which was very quickly completed.
-The name of the fort he called "Sher-garh," and the walls of it were of great breadth and height; but on account of the shortness of his reign he did not live to complete it.
-Within the fort was a small palace, also left incomplete, which he called "Sher-mandal.")
 Catherine Asher, a specialist in Indian and Islamic art forms, and others had initially posited that these passages allowed the Purana Qil'a to be equated with Sher-garh and that the Sher Mandal was constructed by Sher Shah.
 Historian Percival Spear deems it to have been constructed by Sher Shah.